Periods and harmonic analysis on spherical varieties: Proofs of the results on the dual group

 \subsection{Distinguished morphisms}

 We introduce the following notation:

-\begin{itemize} \item[-] $\check G_X'$ the abstract complex reductive group defined by the root datum of $(\varchi(\AA)\cap \mathbb Q\cdot \varchi(\XX), \Phi_X, W_X)$. \item[-] If there are no roots of type $N$, $\check G_X$ is the abstract complex reductive group defined by the root datum of $(\varchi(\XX), \Phi_X, W_X)$. \end{itemize} These groups come with preferred maximal tori $A_X^*,A_X'^*$ and are unique up to the inner action of this torus.
+\begin{itemize} \item[-] $\check G_X'$ the abstract complex reductive group defined by the root datum of $(\varchi(\AA)\cap \mathbb Q\cdot \varchi(\XX), \Phi_X, W_X)$. \item[-] If there are no spherical roots of type $N$, $\check G_X$ is the abstract complex reductive group defined by the root datum of $(\varchi(\XX), \Phi_X, W_X)$. \end{itemize} These groups come with preferred maximal tori $A_X^*,A_X'^*$ and are unique up to the inner action of this torus.
 Moreover, since the root data used to define them are actually based (i.e.\ have a preferred choice of positive roots), the groups $\check G_X, \check G_X'$ also have a preferred choice of Borel subgroup containing the canonical maximal tori.
-The isogeny of root data gives rise to a canonical central isogeny $\check G_X\twoheadrightarrow \check G_X'$.
-We conjecture that the group $\check G_X'$ is isomorphic to the one constructed by Gaitsgory and Nadler, which we denote by $\check G_{X,GN}$ (for any affine embedding of $X$; the indepencence of the particular embedding will be a corollary of our arguments, which in turn are based on provable statements about the Gaitsgory-Nadler dual group).
-More precisely, we show that $\check G_{X, GN}$ is obtained from a \emph{distinguished} embedding of $\check G_X'$ into $\check G$.
+The obvious isogeny between their root data gives rise to a canonical central isogeny $\check G_X\twoheadrightarrow \check G_X'$.
+We conjecture that the group $\check G_X'$ is isomorphic to the one constructed by Gaitsgory and Nadler, which we denote by $\check G_{X,GN}$. { A priori, the group $\check G_{X,GN}$ depends on the choice of an affine embedding of $X$; conditional on some assumptions on the Gaitsgory-Nadler dual group which will be discussed in \S \ref{GNaxioms}, we will show (Corollary \ref{dualgroup:ID}) that $\check G_{X,GN}$ is indeed equal to $\check G_X'$ and hence independent of the affine embedding.
+More precisely, we will show that $\check G_{X, GN}$ is obtained from a \emph{distinguished} embedding of $\check G_X'$ into $\check G$.}

 Call a morphism $\check G_X \rightarrow \check G$ {\em distinguished} if: \begin{enumerate}\item it extends the canonical map $A_X^* \rightarrow A^*$; \item for every simple (normalized) spherical root $\gamma$, the corresponding root space of $\check{\mathfrak g}_X$ maps into the root spaces of its associated roots. \end{enumerate}